 “Truth does not belong to the one who shouts the loudest” or let this be a confirmation that you simply should never trust advertising.

 I stopped using Lapixa mostly because of their bad search results.

 PhotoClaim has the highest payout ratio because they check and open cases (claims) themselves in contrary to the other services where you submit them yourself.
-They have a simple front-end which is not so reliable, but their back-office works ok and does much more work.
+They have a simple front-end which is not so reliable and does not show much information, but their back-office works ok and does much more work.
 They are stronger in Europe and do not use image post-licensing (which is better for photographers).
-Lately though they had some staff changes and therefore their workflow got much slower and sometimes even cases got lost.
-I hope this will improve.
+Lately though they moved their office to Poland and had some staff changes and therefore their workflow got much slower and sometimes even cases got lost.
+Unfortunately this has not improved (as of July 2022).

 Additional information about Copyright Service Providers you can find in my blog post below.